jiahuanglin/jiahuanglin.github.io/_posts/2021-12-15-pub-sub-design-pattern.md

 ```

 ## Appendix
-Golang implementation of Pub-Sub pattern:
+Following is a Golang implementation of `Pub-Sub pattern`:
 ```go
 // subject.go
 type subject interface {